-Safety outcomes for the E1910 trial were thoroughly reported in the data provided to CDA-AMC's review team and are summarized below.
-For the AALL1731 trial, only the occurrence of grade 3 or greater TEAEs were available in patients who underwent randomization, started post consolidation protocol therapy, and had data submitted.
+Safety outcomes for the E1910 trial were thoroughly reported in the data provided to the CDA-AMC review team and are summarized subsequently.
+For the AALL1731 trial, only the occurrence of grade 3 or greater TEAEs were available for patients who underwent randomization, started postconsolidation protocol therapy, and had data submitted.

-In the E1910 trial, harms data is summarized among the Step 3 Safety Analysis Set which includes all patients in the Step 3 Analysis Set who took at least 1 dose of protocol-specified therapies.
+In the E1910 trial, harms data are summarized among the step 3 safety analysis set, which includes all patients in the step 3 analysis set who had at least 1 dose of protocol-specified therapy.

-Treatment-Emergent Adverse Event
+Treatment-Emergent Adverse Events

-By the June 23, 2023 DCO, a similar percentage of patients in both treatment arms of the Step 3 Safety Analysis Set in the E1910 trial experienced a TEAE (145/147 [98.6%] in the blinatumomab plus chemotherapy arm and 125/128 [97.7%] in the chemotherapy arm).
+By the DCO of June 23, 2023, a similar percentage of patients in both treatment arms of the step 3 safety analysis set in the E1910 trial experienced a TEAE (145 of 147 [98.6%] in the blinatumomab plus chemotherapy arm and 125 of 128 [97.7%] in the chemotherapy arm).
 The 3 most common TEAEs in the blinatumomab plus chemotherapy arm were investigations (e.g., blood cell counts; 91.8%), blood and lymphatic system disorders (e.g., anemia; 62.6%), and nervous system disorders (e.g., headache; 57.8%).
-In the chemotherapy arm the 3 most common TEAEs were investigations (96.9%), blood and lymphatic system disorders (70.3%), and gastrointestinal disorders (e.g., diarrhoea; 44.5%).
+In the chemotherapy arm, the 3 most common TEAEs were investigations (96.9%), blood and lymphatic system disorders (70.3%), and gastrointestinal disorders (e.g., diarrhea; 44.5%).